Grand Canyon RV Parks

 The Grand Canyon is one of the most impressive landscapes in the world.
-Formed by the erosive powers of the Colorado River over millions of years, the Grand Canyon stretches for 277 miles through northwest Arizona.
-At some points, the canyon is a mile deep and 19 miles across.
+Formed by the erosive powers of the Colorado River over millions of years, the Grand Canyon stretches for 277 miles through northern Arizona.
+At some points, the canyon is a mile deep and 18 miles across.
 It is truly a wonder to behold.

-Last year 6 million people traveled to Grand Canyon National Park to peer over the edge of the canyon and see the sparkling green waters of the Colorado River far below.
-Many visitors make a day trip from cities such as Phoenix, Arizona or Las Vegas, Nevada, but some people—the lucky ones—set up camp and enjoy all the Grand Canyon has to offer.
+Last year, 6 million people traveled to Grand Canyon National Park to peer over the edge of the canyon and see the sparkling green waters of the Colorado River far below.
+Many visitors make a day trip on their vehicles from cities such as Phoenix, Arizona, or Las Vegas, Nevada, but some people—the lucky ones—set up camp and enjoy all the Grand Canyon has to offer.

 Traveling to the Grand Canyon is one of the best RV trips in the west.
-In addition to spectacular camping and dining, the Grand Canyon has activities for every age and ability.
-Whether you’re looking for a fun family adventure or a romantic weekend away, you’ll make lasting memories on an RV trip to the Grand Canyon.
+In addition to spectacular RV camping and dining, the Grand Canyon has activities for recreation for every age and ability like hiking on its many scenic trails, for example.
+Whether you’re looking for a fun family adventure or a romantic weekend away, you’ll make lasting memories in an RV camping near the Grand Canyon.

 About Grand Canyon National Park

 Grand Canyon National Park was created in 1919, just three years after the creation of the National Park Service.
 Though the canyon stretches beyond the boundaries of the national park, the park’s South Rim and North Rim are the best places to get up close and personal views of the Grand Canyon.